eggs-benny/CV/README.md

 ## Skills

--What was the situation/task?
-(ST)

--How was the skill used?

--What did you do? (action)

--What was the result?

-**Well-rounded project management**
+#### Well-rounded project management
+_As a developer_

-I headed up AAMI’s sponsorships at Ogilvy Melbourne, notably their annual, multi-million dollar sponsorship of the AFL (Aussie Rules).
+_In my career_ I headed up AAMI’s sponsorships at Ogilvy Melbourne, notably their annual, multi-million dollar sponsorship of the AFL (Aussie Rules).
 Building on my partnership experience, this role required delicate and collaborative management skills to navigate layers of stakeholders via our client & agency village, the broadcaster & the league itself to ensure our creative vision was being delivered whilst still hitting their goals.
 2021 was our most effective season to date, elevating AAMI's presence to become synonymous with the footy.

-**Creating Business Efficiency**
+#### Creating Business Efficiency
 In leading AAMI’s social media, I spear-headed a move away from a high-churn, low-impact content calendar to a quarterly briefing approach, ensuring every campaign delivers against their overarching KPIs.
 This created value for my clients and fewer, more interesting projects for my internal teams, reducing team impact and fatigue.
 It also delivered consistently improved results over 3 years, with high-scoring nationwide & sector-leading results.

-**Delivering Innovation**
+#### Delivering Innovation
 Throughout my career, but notably at The Outfit, I have had a demonstrable interest in delivering innovative campaigns for my clients.
 Whether it's creating live stunts in TV ad-breaks for Assassin's Creed or Cannes award-winning, data-driven road safety campaigns to reduce driver fatigue, I've been drawn to anything that's new & difficult.
 Whilst rewarding, these projects require single-minded dedication and demand the most of my organizational, problem-solving skillset to tackle challenges that don't have a pre-existing path.

-**Fast Learner**
+#### Fast Learner
+_As a developer_ I went from no coding experience to working with APIs with Ruby in 8 weeks, and translated this knowledge to Javascript in just 2 weeks.

-Having not worked in social before, I was tasked with developing giffgaff's lead....
+_In my career_ having not worked in social before, I was tasked with developing giffgaff's lead....
 I quickly taught myself how the back-end of Facebook worked, as well as how to create stand-out

-**Calm Presence**
+#### Calm Presence
+_As a developer_

-My time at the Outfit, and as a freelancer, required me to hit the ground running on new clients to quickly gain an in-depth understanding of the challenges their businesses faced, what problems needed to be solved and, more often than not, the culture that needed to shift.
-I gained a reputation for quickly develop trusting relationships with my clients in order to make an impact.
-It has meant that wherever I've freelanced, I've been offered a contract extension, with my manager nicknaming me "the client whisperer" due to my calm and reassuring presence.
+_In my career_ both as a freelancer, but also in other roles, I had to hit the ground running on with new clients to quickly gain an in-depth understanding of the challenges their businesses faced, what problems needed to be solved and the culture that needed to shift.
+I have a reputation as "the client whisperer" due to my calm and reassuring presence, and for quickly developing trusting relationships with my clients in order to make an impact.

 -STAR
 -What was the situation/task?
 (ST) // -How was the skill used? // -What did you do? (action) // -What was the result?

-#### This Skill

 - Experience
 - Achievements
 - Evidence (STAR)
+-
 #### Another Skill

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed (again use STAR for this)